FLL-e/resumee/index.md

 R&D internship inside EILIS department, where I worked in 3 projects playing a different technical roll in each one [--->](https://fll-e.github.io/resumee/tags/#altran)

 ## UCO: cooling tower control _(2017)_
 Final degree project in collab with mechanical department.
-Power and control box for an experimental cooling tower [--->]()
+Power and control box for an experimental cooling tower [--->](https://fll-e.github.io/resumee/work/cooling-tower-control/)

 <p href="#" class="notice notice--info"> Notice this site doesn't use any cookies, so you didn't get any disturbing pop-up to accept them.
-I'm preparing a post telling you how to avoid those pop-ups and auto-reject cookies </p>
+I have in mind a post telling you how to avoid those pop-ups and auto-reject cookies </p>